mishadcf/mishadcf/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working at Omdena, collaborating to build an Algerian dialects hate speech classifier using NLP
+- 🔭 I’m currently working on building a river gauge prediction model for the Thames Catchment Area (UK).
 - 🌱 I’m currently completing The AIcore's data scientist specialisation
 - 💬 Ask me about running or chess
 - 📫 How to reach me: misha.freidin@gmail.com, https://www.linkedin.com/in/misha-freidin/